d-veazie/Perfect-Pub/README.md

 # Perfect-Pub

-Zach IceMan Draper, Luke the CharpN Ropner, Dallen Tha Veazie Ve'.
+Zach IceMan Draper, Luke CharpN Ropner, Dallen Tha Valentino Veazie.

 The Perfect Pub is one of the simplest ways to find out where the best drinking establishments are at.
 This application is specified to weed out the common place sority bar and find a Brewpub of your exact choosings.
 From coast to coast The Perfect Pub will point in direction of your next memorable night out, or atleast show you the options.